bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 A world that is traversable, deep, unobscured, allows for a complex experience for the traveler.

 #### Nonlinear Worlds
 A sound world in which each time it is visited, the traveler enters and exits from unknown points, and traverses its areas in an unknown order.
 A world of this type has a series of sounds which overlap and bleed into each other, so that no matter where the traveler goes, the world remains a coherent whole.

-Predetermined variations can be included which are not experience each visit, as well as random elements to sounds which are never repeated, or even sounds which do not appear each visit.
+Predetermined variations can be included which are not experienced each visit, as well as random elements to sounds which are never repeated, or even sounds which do not appear each visit (verse .
 There is an element of probability here which will be controlled with predetermined rules.
 There is beauty in knowing that what a traveler experiences in a nonlinear world may never be experienced by anyone else: a certain harmony, an unexpected melody, a coincidental rhythm.
 There may be sections of the world which are designed to produce more climactic events, and others where events are sparse.
 In this way a 'map of the world' can be created to prepare for randomness to occur, with clearly marked areas of controlled randomness, an organic system.

 ## On Randomness
 For a world to seem real, there must be a certain amount of unpredictability, the feeling that things are happening irrespective of the traveler, and maybe even events that surprise the characters of the world.